NikolayOskolkov/KrakenFilterManuscript/README.md

 To reproduce the figures from the manuscript, please clone the github repository and use the following scripts:

      1) ku_threshold_F1.R to reproduce Figures 2, 3 and 5
-     2) ku_threshold_F1_pathogen.R to reproduce Supplementary Figures 1, 2 and 4
+     2) ku_threshold_F1_pathogen.R to reproduce Supplementary Figures 1a, 2 and 4
+     3) ku_threshold_F1_sedadna.R to reproduce Supplementary Figures 1b, 3 and 5
+     4) ku_threshold_plot.R to reproduce Figure 4
+     5) optimal_kmer_vs_seqdepth.R to reproduce Supplementary Figure 8